Site transparency reference

 What labels do not mean

-A review label shows the state of OpenBook Planning's source-checking process at the date shown on the relevant page.
-It does not guarantee that a government source, financial institution rule, legislation, administrative practice, or linked page has not changed since the last review.
-Where a calculator depends on current tax, benefit, or legal values, the data source and review metadata are part of the calculator context.
+A public source date shows when OpenBook Planning last checked the relevant source set.
+It does not guarantee that a government source, financial institution rule, legislation, administrative practice, or linked page has not changed since that date.
+Where a calculator depends on current tax, benefit, or legal values, the source date and source notes are part of the calculator context.